cjolson1/Lagunitas-Quality-Assurance/README.md

 #### Quality Overview
 Each of the following should be reviewed and understood by all developers on the team.
 - Error handling: Errors should be handled gracefully & explicity.
 Custom errors can be created to more effectively address issues in the code.
-- Avoid repeated code: Trivial.
+- Avoid repeated code
-- Comment clearly & concisely: Trivial.
+- Comment clearly & concisely
 - File length: Excessive file lengths are a good indicator that the file should be split into smaller, more focused files.
 As the file size increases, discoverability decreases.
 - Review your own code first: Examine the changes made, and look for discrepancies or issues you might want to address before others address you about it.